DolfeLive/UltrakillMultiplayerUtil/README.md

 ### Prerequisites

-* **ULTRAKILL** installed via Steam.
-* BepInEx (x64) installed and functioning.
-* Your project or mod should reference `MultiplayerUtil.dll`.
+* Unity Engine
+* A /Plugins dir in the unity project
+* Facepunch.Steamworks.Win64.dll in the /Plugins dir as well as Newtonsoft.Json.dll
+* a /x86_64 dir in the /Plugins dir and steam_api64.dll to be in that

 ### Installation

-1. Place `MultiplayerUtil.dll` in the `BepInEx/plugins/` directory.
+1. Place `MultiplayerUtil.dll` in the `Plugins/` directory.
-2. Ensure that any mod using this utility declares it as a dependency.
+2. Add SteamManager to a object in the scene
 3. Hook into `MultiplayerUtil.Callbacks.StartupComplete` before invoking any Steam functionality.

 ---